tantaman/tantaman.github.io/_posts/2021-02-07-volatility-isnt-risk.markdown

 This is bogus.
 It misses the point of risk.
 Risk is about the chance of losing your principal in an investment.
 Volatility does not capture that whatsoever.
 What does it matter if the price of an investment swings wildly up and down, so long as the mean of those swings always trends upwards?

-# Examples
+# Example

-The first graph is a highly volatile investment but the trend of the volatility is always upwards.
+The graph below is a highly volatile investment but the trend of the volatility is always upwards.
 If we've done our own risk assessment then this sort of upwards volatility doesn't matter to us.

 {% include image.html url="/assets/posts/volatility-is-not-risk/volatile.svg" description="Volatile but low risk" %}

-The second example has very low volatility and so, by traditional anylsis, is considered "low risk."
-The price plummets at the end, however, because there was a risk in the underlying security that volatility couldn't account for.

-{% include image.html url="/assets/posts/volatility-is-not-risk/stable.svg" description="Stable but high risk" %}

 # When do you buy, when do you sell?